 Registered sex offenders from other states must register in Arizona only if they will be in Arizona for more than 10 days, even if they are just visiting.
 Transients must also register, and are designated as "homeless."
 There is a limit to how many sex offenders on probation can reside in any one multi-family dwelling to prevent clustering.
 Arizona law stipulates that Level 3 sex offenders may not reside within 1,000 feet of a school or a day care center (certain exemptions apply).

-How Is the Risk Established and What do the Levels Mean?
+How Risk Is Established and What the Levels Mean

 - Level 1 Offenders: Law enforcement agencies

 - Level 2 Offenders: Registered community organizations involved with children and staff members at those facilities who deal directly with children or victims.